djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image52.png">

-21. Please refer to the [Code Engine instructor](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/blob/main/environment-setup/external-agent-builder/Readme.md) guide for deployment instructions.
-Once you obtain the deployment link, kindly open it.
+21. For deployment, you need a Code Engine URL, which you can request from your instructor.
+Once you receive the deployment link, please open it.

 You will reach the page shown in the image below.
+Follow these two steps to generate the Bearer Token:
 Paste “Deployment ID”, “Space ID”, "API Key" and "watsonx URL" that you copied in previous steps.
 Click on “Generate Token”.